 I love Minolta New MD lenses, but I realize that our world contains a lot of another lenses, and each Minolta item has at least 2-3 similar items from other competitors.
 That’s why before I’ll put here main links for serious materials about Minolta, I want to tell about advantages, combination of which can make new-MD lenses one of the best choice for photographers like me.

-But firstly I have to explain what does “N-MD” (aka New MD, aka MD III, aka MD) mean: during the years Minolta have built a lot of photo-stuff divided into different product-lines.
+But firstly I have to explain what does “N-MD” (aka New MD, aka MD III (for 99% cases), aka MD) mean: during the years Minolta have built a lot of photo-stuff divided into different product-lines.
 Minolta SLR lenses can be marked as ‘M Rokkor’, ‘W Rokkor’, ‘MC Rokkor’, ‘MD Rokkor’, ‘MD Rokkor-X’, ‘AF’, ‘AF Maxxum’ etc. Add here a few non-official like ‘MD2’, ‘MDIII’, ‘Old Rokkor’ etc. Not everyone can sort this out quickly and I hope that exterior description of N-MD lenses can fix this issue:

 - Named ‘MD’ (yeah, the name contains just two letter, no more.
 Of course, some details can be added, like Macro, FISH-EYE etc, but it is not names of line).
 No words Rokkor or Celtic (or Nikon…) are engraved on the lens.

 - Aperture lock – small pusher on the aperture ring should be presented (no lock – no N-MD, or may be broken N-MD…)

 - Distance foot-scale is marked yellow, meter-scale is marked white, minimal aperture position digit is green (just a few rare exclusions can be)